SealNTibbers/GotalkInterpreter/README.md

 #### Who can use it

-The entire purpose of this library is to use smalltalk as scripting language in any Golang application since Golang is static by its nature.
+The entire purpose of this library is to use Smalltalk for simple scripting purposes in Golang applications.

 #### Why Smalltalk